bskaplou/qmk_companion_app/README.md

 ## How it works and how to run it with QMK/Vial

-Vial firmware compilation skill required to make it work.
+QMK/Vial firmware compilation skill required to make it work.

 Unicode characters are embedded into firmware.
 They are embedded into two places: